 Mulberry Street is Little Italy.
-If you don’t walk up Mulberry Street than you haven’t seen Little Italy.
-There are restaurants on the adjacent Mott Street and Broome, Hester and Grand streets but in the end, Mulberry Street is Little Italy.
+If you don’t walk up Mulberry Street then you haven’t seen Little Italy.
+There are restaurants on the adjacent Mott Street and Broome, Hester, and Grand Streets but in the end, Mulberry Street is Little Italy.
 The majority of stores that line Mulberry Street are restaurants and cafes.

 The Best Cannolis In The World!

 Just about every restaurant, cafe, and dessert stand claims that their cannolis are the best not only in Little Italy, but the entire world.
 Are they the best?
 Well, I now live on Long Island which is home to some of the most incredible bakeries probably in the United States.
 I have tasted the cannolis at just about every stand in Little Italy and when compared to the Long Island bakery cannolis, there is not much of a difference.
 The cannolis in Little Italy are good but being the best in the world is debatable.
 I personally like the cannolis at Long Island Bakeries like Alpine Bakery in Smithtown, Garguilos Bakery in St. James, and Benkerts Bakery in Centereach better.
 However, it always comes down to personal taste and just the idea of eating a cannoli on the streets of Little Italy somehow makes it taste better.